metal/metal-training/docs/build-tools/gulp-metal.md

 the source files to a bundle, but it will also make components exported there support being called via jQuery.

+Note that there is another task inside **gulp-metal** that also turn components into jquery, and uses the same **metal-tools-build-amd** for this, called **build:amd:jquery:js**.
+The idea here is the same, the only difference is that this is done for AMD files instead of for a global bundle.

 #### AMD

 ### Soy task